d2l-ai/d2l-en/chapter_convolutional-modern/googlenet.md

 we reduce the input height and width from 224 to 96.
 This simplifies the computation.
-The changes in the shape of the output between the various parts are demonstrated below.
+The changes in the shape of the output between the various modules are demonstrated below.

 ```{.python .input}
 X = np.random.uniform(size=(1, 1, 96, 96))